 Plant in full sun to partial shade.
 In growing zones 8 and 9, some shade is recommended.

 Laurels are adaptable but prefer moist, well-draining soil.
 Water deeply when planting and twice weekly for the first 3 months while your new plant is establishing.
 After establishing, Laurels are drought tolerant.

 Three inches of mulch is a great option to prevent weeds, keep the soil cool and moist, and protect the roots during extreme temperatures.

-Fertilize when planting and in spring with a balanced, slow release fertilizer.
+Fertilize when planting and in spring with a balanced, slow-release fertilizer.
 We have our own custom blend made to give your new plants the best start!
 English Laurels can tolerate heavy pruning, but don’t require it.
 Prune any time of the year.

-Otto Luyken Cherry Laurel are pest, deer, and disease resistant.
+Otto Luyken Cherry Laurel are a pest, deer, and disease resistant.
 This Laurel is also pollution and salt tolerant.